VdeVentura/internations-ums/README.md

 ## Some tests:

-* You can add users and assign them to groups
+* You can add users and assign them to groups.
-* You can update users data
+* You can update users data.
-* You can delete users
+* You can delete users.
-* You can create groups
+* You can create groups.
-* You can update groups data
+* You can update groups data.
-* You can delete groups
+* You can delete groups.
-* You can open 2 tabs side by side, make changes in one of them and see how the other one gets updated automatically
+* You can open 2 tabs side by side, make changes in one of them and see how the other one gets updated automatically.
-* You can open the site on your phone and add it to the homescreen
+* You can open the site on your phone and add it to the homescreen.*
-  * Haven't test this on iOS
+  * Haven't test this on iOS.
-  * On an Android device using chrome you can hit three dots at the top right corner and select "Add to Home screen" to get an app-like experience (screenshot 5)
+  * On an Android device using chrome you can hit three dots at the top right corner and select "Add to Home screen" to get an app-like experience (screenshot 5).
+  * Or you can visit the site, wait at least 5 minutes, an visit it again to get an install banner like in screenshot 1.

 ## Screenshots